OpenEvalProject/evals/manuscripts/elife-73671/v2/manuscript.md

 We caution that for all the parameters in the model to be identified, different constellations of relatives must be sampled from G1-G7.
 For example, to partition maternal genetic effects into prenatal and postnatal components, information from adopted individuals must be available.
 In fact, even adopted ‘singletons’, for whom there is no genotype information from their parents (i.e. biological or adoptive parents), contribute important information for the partitioning of maternal genetic effects, since the covariance between their own genetic score and phenotype is a function of offspring genetic effects and prenatal maternal effects, but not postnatal maternal effects (Figure 1).
 This contrasts with the situation in non-adopted individuals whose genotype-phenotype covariance is a function of all three sources of variation (plus postnatal paternal genetic effects).
 Thus, the difference between the genotype-phenotype covariance in adopted and non-adopted individuals provides important information on the size of postnatal maternal genetic effects.
 Indeed, the inclusion of adopted singleton individuals in our model is sufficient for identification as long as there are at least some (biological) parent-offspring trios (or alternatively both biological mother-child and biological father-child pairs) available.
 Whilst the presence of adopted individuals’ parents (biological or adoptive) is not a necessary condition for partitioning maternal effects into prenatal and postnatal components, the inclusion of such pairs is advantageous in terms of statistical power as we show below.
 We include an example R script that fits the sort of SEM described in this article that users can modify to apply to their own data (see Source Code File).

-## Asymptotic power calculations
+### Asymptotic power calculations

 We used OpenMx (Boker et al., 2011; Neale et al., 2016) to calculate the asymptotic power to partition maternal genetic effects into prenatal and postnatal maternal genetic effects.
 Asymptotic covariance matrices were generated assuming certain underlying values for the parameters of the model depicted in Figure 1.
 The full model was then fitted to the covariance matrices to confirm a perfect fit to the data and to check that the parameter values were correctly estimated.
 Secondly, a reduced model where the parameter(s) of interest was constrained to zero was fitted to the same covariance matrices.
 We examined the effect of constraining the prenatal maternal genetic effect or postnatal maternal genetic effect to zero.
 The difference in minus twice the log-likelihood chi-square between the full and reduced models is equal to the non-centrality parameter of the test for association, with the degrees of freedom equal to the difference in the number of free parameters between the models.
-Power was then calculated as the area under the curve of a non-central chi-square distribution to the right of the significance threshold of interest:Power=∫Xα′2(v,0)∞dX′2(v,ς),
+Power was then calculated as the area under the curve of a non-central chi-square distribution to the right of the significance threshold of interest:

+$$
+Power=\int_{X_{\alpha}^{′2}(v,0)}^{∞}dX^{′2}(v,ς),
+$$

-where Xα`2(v,0) is the quantile of the 100 * (1-α) percentage point of the central χ2 distribution with v degrees of freedom, and ς is the non-centrality parameter (Moen et al., 2019).
+where $X_{\alpha}^{`2}(v,0)$ is the quantile of the 100 * (1-α) percentage point of the central χ2 distribution with $v$ degrees of freedom, and $ς$ is the non-centrality parameter (Moen et al., 2019).

 As we were interested in whether there might be enough adopted individuals in the UK Biobank for the informative partitioning of maternal genetic effects into prenatal and postnatal sources of variation, we first calculated power (α=0.05) using sample sizes roughly similar to the number of European individuals in the resource who reported their educational attainment (i.e. 1000 parent-offspring trios, 4000 mother-offspring pairs, 1800 father-offspring pairs, 300,000 singletons who were raised by their biological parents, 6000 adopted individuals and 50 biological mother-adopted offspring duos- see below).
-We investigated the effect of different combinations of prenatal maternal genetic effects, postnatal maternal genetic effects, postnatal paternal genetic effects and offspring genetic effects (i.e. γm or ϐm = 0, 0.05, 0.1, 0.3 and 0.5).
+We investigated the effect of different combinations of prenatal maternal genetic effects, postnatal maternal genetic effects, postnatal paternal genetic effects and offspring genetic effects (i.e. $\gamma$m or ϐm = 0, 0.05, 0.1, 0.3 and 0.5).
 We also examined the effect of modifying the covariance between parental genotypes (with ρ ranging between 0 and 0.2 times the genotypic variance in the parental generation).
 Finally, we were curious as to the effect of increasing the number of the different family structures on statistical power, and in particular, on whether including increasing numbers of more attainable/accessible biological relatives (i.e. biological trios, pairs, and singletons [G1 – G4]) could increase power to partition maternal genetic effects for a fixed number of adopted individuals.
 We also investigated the effect of varying the sample size of adopted individuals (G5), adoptive mother-adopted offspring duos (G6), and biological mother-adopted offspring duos (G7) on power.
 We used our calculator to determine 80% power (α=0.05).

-## Data simulations
+### Data simulations

 In order to confirm our asymptotic calculations, we simulated a series of datasets of the same size and with the same underlying parameters as in the asymptotic power calculations.
 Each condition was simulated 1000 times and power was calculated as the number of simulations in which the effect of interest was detected (p<0.05) divided by 1000.

-## Online web utility
+### Online web utility

 We developed a freely available, online power calculator that allows investigators to explore the power to detect prenatal and postnatal maternal genetic effects using our SEM in their own studies (https://evansgroup.di.uq.edu.au/ADOPTED).
 Our power calculator is built using the R shiny app (https://shiny.rstudio.com/) running the R studio software (RStudioTeam, 2015) and the OpenMx package (Boker et al., 2011; Neale et al., 2016) in the background.

-## Application to UK biobank data
+### Application to UK biobank data

 We applied our model to self-reported birth weight and educational attainment data from the UK Biobank resource.
 The UK Biobank study was approved by the UK National Health Service National Research Ethics Service.
 Written consent was obtained from both the participants and their parents (for subjects younger than 18 years old).
 This study was approved by the Human Research Ethics Committee at the University of Queensland (approval number: 2019002705).
 We only included individuals of European ancestry, determined by: (i) projecting their genetic principal components onto the 1,000 Genome sample and then K-means clustering or (ii) those who self-reported ethnic background of either ‘British’, ‘Irish’, ‘Irish’, ‘White’, or ‘Any other white background’.
 Family relationships were determined by the pairwise kinship estimated across the whole UK Biobank sample using the software KING (Manichaikul et al., 2010).
 Adoption status was determined based on response to the question “Were you adopted as a child?”.
 One from each pair of Individuals showing genome-wide genetic similarity greater than third degree relatives was removed from the dataset.
 We chose exclusions so as to maximize the number of families from adopted singletons (G5), followed by trios (G1), mother-offspring duos (G2), and then father-offspring duos (G3).